MultiSafepay/docs/content/payments/integrations/testing/test-payment-details.md

 ---

+**Note:**

-**Note:** You can't test the following:
+- You can't test:
-- Sending a refund API request
+  - Refunding via the API
-- Sending a direct API request with an IBAN to test different transaction statuses
+  - Sending direct API requests with an IBAN to test different transaction statuses
+- In the live environment, you can't accept refund orders.
+These are done automatically.
 {{< /details >}}

 {{< details title="Belfius" >}}